JeannetteE/UppsalaWorkshop/Exercises/openrefine_exercise1.md

-OpenRefine exercises - with great thanks to Mr. Thomas Padilla, from which inspiration to the  course material is coming [http://thomaspadilla.org/dataprep](http://thomaspadilla.org/dataprep/) Datasæt are from [*British Library*](http://www.thomaspadilla.org/data/dataprep/Readme.txt) - we send our gratitude
+OpenRefine exercises - with great thanks to Mr. Thomas Padilla, from where the inspiration to the  course material is coming [http://thomaspadilla.org/dataprep](http://thomaspadilla.org/dataprep/) Dataset are from [*British Library*](http://www.thomaspadilla.org/data/dataprep/Readme.txt) - we send them our gratitude

 ## Create a Project from a known, imported file
 1. Open your **OpenRefine client** in order to do so, click on **[Create Project]**